p4rkerw/SALSA/Tutorial/README.md

 resources_broad_hg38_v0_hapmap_3.3.hg38.vcf.gz
 ```

-**Step 0: Download tutorial dataset** For the tutorial, we will download a coordinate-sorted bam and index for a single cell gene expression dataset obtained from 1k PBMCs from a healthy donor:
+**Step 0: Download tutorial dataset** We will download a coordinate-sorted bam and index for a single cell gene expression dataset obtained from 1k PBMCs from a healthy donor:
 ```
 # URL to the dataset: https://support.10xgenomics.com/single-cell-gene-expression/datasets/4.0.0/SC3_v3_NextGem_DI_PBMC_CSP_1K/
 # create your salsa tutorial directory and download the files